Caroline Rhys Davids: Early life and education

 Caroline Augusta Foley was born on 27 September 1857 in Wadhurst, East Sussex, England to John Foley and Caroline Elizabeth Foley (née Windham).
-She was born into a family with a long ecclesiastic history: her father, John Foley, served as the vicar of Wadhurst from 1847–88; her grandfather and great grandfather had served as rector of Holt, Worcestershire and vicar of Mordiford, Herefordshire, respectively.
+She was born into a family with a long ecclesiastic history: her father, John Foley, served as the vicar of Wadhurst from 1847 to 1888; her grandfather and great grandfather had served as rector of Holt, Worcestershire and vicar of Mordiford, Herefordshire, respectively.

 Two years before her birth, five of her siblings died within one month in December 1855/January 1856 from diphtheria and are commemorated in the church of St Peter and St Paul, Wadhurst.
 One surviving brother, John Windham Foley (1848–1926), became a missionary in India and another, Charles Windham Foley (1856–1933), played in three FA Cup Finals for Old Etonians, being on the winning side in 1852; he later had a career as a solicitor.
+Her sister, Mary Cecilia Foley, became a geologist.

 Rhys Davids was home schooled by her father and then attended University College, London studying philosophy, psychology, and economics (PPE).
 She completed her BA in 1886 and an MA in philosophy in 1889.
 During her time at University College, she won both the John Stuart Mill Scholarship and the Joseph Hume Scholarship.
 It was her psychology tutor George Croom Robertson who "sent her to Professor Rhys Davids", her future husband, to further her interest in Indian philosophy.
 She also studied Sanskrit and Indian Philosophy with Reinhold Rost.
 Thomas Rhys Davids was elected a fellow of University College in 1896.
 Caroline Rhys Davids was awarded an honorary D.Litt. degree by the Victoria University of Manchester (today University of Manchester) in 1919.